Durga Puja

 Goddess Durga Puja

 Durga Puja is an important Hindu Festival celebrated all over India with different rituals and festivities especially in the eastern region covering the states of West Bengal, Assam, Bihar, Jharkhand, Orissa and Tripura.
 In West Bengal and Tripura, which has majority of Bengali Hindus it is the biggest festival of the year.
 Apart from eastern India, Durga Puja is also celebrated in Delhi, Uttar Pradesh, Maharashtra, Gujarat, Punjab, Kashmir, Karnataka and Kerala.
-It is celebrated in the month of September/October every year.
+It is celebrated in September/October every year.

 Durga Puja Festival in India